| +Home | News | Reading | Museum | Advertising | News Archive | Articles |

 transistor circuitry.
 Calculators were on the drawing boards of

-various companies that used early small-scale bipolar integrated circuits
+various calculator companies that used early small-scale bipolar integrated circuits

 that were available off-the-shelf from semiconductor manufacturers in the

-integrated circuits making them still complex devices to manufacture,
+integrated circuits, making them still rather complex devices to manufacture,

-(ex.
-Wyle Laboratories, Canon), or a magnetostrictive delay line(ex.
-Friden,
+(eg., Wyle Laboratories, Canon), or magnetostrictive delay lines(eg., Friden, Monroe, Sony, Canon) to

-transistors, and soon even small and medium-scale integrated circuits
+transistors, and very quickly even small and medium-scale integrated circuits

-simply did not have the density of circuitry needed to make the more
+simply did not have the density required to make the more

 capable, smaller, less power-hungry, more reliable and easier to use